 Typically, because cat diets are richer in protein than dog diets, their urine will produce harsher odors and are more likely to cause stains.

-Urine can saturate absorbent materials such as carpet and padding, upholstery and mattresses well beyond the surface area that can effectively be cleaned.
-It is extremely difficult to remove all of the urine from inside of these materials.
-Even after a thorough cleaning, stains and odors often remain.
+Urine can saturate absorbent materials such as carpet and padding, upholstery and mattresses well beyond the surface area to be cleaned effectively.
+It is very difficult to remove all of the urine from inside of these materials.
+Even after a thorough cleaning, stains, and odors often remain.
 So here are a few things you can do to eliminate the odor.

 How to clean cat urine from carpet